Do you want to know what a first cousin is? In this post, find the definition of first cousin and exactly how a first cousin is related to you.

 Their common ancestor was their German-born grandfather, Francis, Duke of Saxe-Coburg-Saalfeld.

 However, marriage between double-first cousins is probably not such a great idea, since they share as much DNA as half-siblings.
+The closer genetic relationship of double-first cousins could potentially cause more problems than a typical first cousin marriage.

 I hope that this post has helped you understand everything that you need to know about first cousins, including how many first cousins you might have and how closely these relatives are related to you.